 Best answer: No. At least not yet.
 Televisions that officially support 120Hz are incredibly expensive right now since the technology hasn't been widely adopted yet.
-However, you can get gaming monitors that support up to 144Hz for much cheaper in comparison.
+However, you can get gaming monitors that support up to 144Hz for at least somewhat in comparison.

 What does 120Hz mean?

 In regards to televisions and monitors, hertz (Hz) is the frequency at which a screen redraws a scene in one second.
 When you see a television labeled as supporting 60Hz or 120Hz, it means that the refresh rate of the screen is 60 or 120 frames per second (FPS).
 The higher the refresh rate, the smoother movement looks, so a 120Hz TV supports 120 FPS.
 That doesn't always bode well for movies or TV, but it works extremely well for games.
 Unlike the PS4, the PS5 supports 120Hz, meaning games can be played at 120 FPS if designed to hit that target.

 A frame rate of up to 120 FPS would mean games run smoother than ever.
 You'll notice less choppiness during fast-paced scenes with a lot of movement onscreen, improving motion and even animation quality.
 This can make or break the experience for some people, but it's important to note that not everyone can tell a huge difference between 60 FPS and 120 FPS in practice.